yuelongyu/Lima-tango-python/doc/plugins/bpm.rst

 Bpm
 =======================

-This is the new Bpm device, it replaces "BeamViewer" which was use to do a lot of different tasks.
-This one is only use for Bpm purpose.
+This is the BPM (Beam Position Monitoring) device.
+It aims to detect a X-ray beam spot and returns statistics (x,y positions, FWHM, ...).
-It takes images and calculate beam position using the Core.BPM module.
-Can also push Tango event containing modified image and several statistics and informations(listed above) in a DevEncoded attribut name bvdata.
+It takes images and calculate beam position using the builtin task BPM of the processlib library.
+Can also push Tango event containing jpeg view of the image and several statistics and information (listed bellow) in a DevEncoded attribute name bvdata.

-Bpm plugin is launched through **LimaCCDs camera_name** script.

 Properties